redpanda-data/connect/website/docs/guides/bloblang/methods.md

 ### `parse_xml`

-BETA: This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

 Attempts to parse a string as an XML document and returns a structured result, where elements appear as keys of an object according to the following rules: